Balladebits/Balladebits/README.md

 ---------------
 You can Call me Ballade sweetie,Nice to meet you

-I'm a He/Him,Cis and a Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)
+I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)

 I'm a pseudointrovert (Potentially asocial) but like Joking and cuddling around ppl who likes it